Oct 16, 2014

 Must register for VAT to use MOSS

-At the BDO/Pollen Venture Capital seminar – as he was at Taxamo’s recent event – Andrew Webb was quizzed in relation to the lack of a threshold ceiling for merchants selling digital services cross-border in the EU.
+At the BDO/Pollen Venture Capital seminar – as he was at Taxamo’s recent event – Andrew Webb was quizzed in relation to the lack of a threshold ceiling for businesses selling digital services cross-border in the EU.
 He admitted that the UK weren’t entirely happy with the lack of a threshold.

 “Yes, that is the case.
 The UK – when MOSS framework was discussed – did raise issue of threshold.
 No great support for UK stance.
 Digital supplies several years ago were not as important as they now are.”